rajkumarpal07/powertamil-dictionary/README.md

 [![License](https://img.shields.io/:license-mit-blue.svg)](./LICENSE.md)

-The Tamil-Tamil AgaraMuthali (also known as Agaramuthali) is a public domain pronouncing dictionary created by Tamilnadu Textbook Society, Chennai.
+The Tamil-Tamil AgaraMuthali (also known as Agaramuthali) is a public domain Tamil dictionary created by Tamilnadu Textbook Society, Chennai.
 It defines a mapping from Tamil words to their Tamil meanings, and is commonly used in Natural Language Processing applications.

 Crawled from http://www.tamilvu.org/library/ldttam/html/ldttamin.htm